Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf.md

  If the site has a set crawler time under it's `robots.txt`, set `sleep_time` to it's value.
 Otherwise, just leave it at `5`

+ Check the comment on (around) line 50, or search for "Uncomment"

 If this does not make sense, try checking the comments within the code.
  Working example can be found [here](https://github.com/CaptainStabs/Scrapers/blob/master/USA/CA/alameda/alameda_scraper.py)